Hides gas field

 The Hides gas field is a natural gas field located in the Hela Province of Papua New Guinea.
-It was discovered by BP in 1987 who relinquished their interest, and later developed by ExxonMobil.
+It was discovered by BP in 1987, and after BP relinquished their interest, was later developed by ExxonMobil.
 It began production in 1988 and produces natural gas and condensates.
-The total proven reserves of the Hides gas field are around 7.1 trillion cubic feet (203×109m³), and production is slated to be around 100 million cubic feet/day (2.9×106m³) in 2010.
+The total proven reserves of the Hides gas field are around 7.1 trillion cubic feet (203 billion m³), and production is slated to be around 100 million cubic feet/day (2.9 million m³) in 2010.